 In October 2009, APTA led a conference that investigated advanced models of physical therapist practice both in the United States and internationally.
-The event was co-sponsored by the APTA, the Canadian Physiotherapy Association (CPA), and the World Confederation of Physical therapy (WCPT) and included participants from more than 20 countries.
+The event was cosponsored by APTA, the Canadian Physiotherapy Association (CPA), and the World Confederation of Physical therapy (WCPT) and included participants from more than 20 countries.

 Conference speakers presented research, best practice models for direct access and advanced/extended scope of practice, and international perspectives on policy and leadership in physical therapy.
-A compendium of resources from the International summit which includes speaker presentations is available at the conference Web site.
+The following resources are available from the International summit:

 Direct Access: How It Can Change Your Practice!